eobrain/funcgo/doc/reference.md

-The third form is the _type switch_ using the `.(type)` suffix to indicate that we are switching on the type, and using typenames in the case statements.
+The third form is the _type switch_ using the `.(type)` suffix to indicate that we are switching on the type, and using type names in the case statements.

 ```go
 		func plus(a, b) {